alk-language/k-semantics/bin/README.md

 ```

-If the program execution fails, as above (since it cannot evaluate `u` for this program), `alk` displays the rest of the program to be executed and the current state.
+If the program execution fails, as above (since it cannot evaluate `u` for this program), `alki` displays the rest of the program to be executed and the current state.
 In such situations it is often needed to inspect the execution stack.
 For this, we use `--stack`, which shows the current stack (if available):

 ```
-> alk gcd.alk --stack
+> alki gcd.alk --stack
 Program execution failed; the following code got stuck during execution: u ~> evaluate HOLE, v wrt a, b to .ValueList ~> bindParams a, b to
       HOLE ~> { (while ( a != b ) { (if ( a > b ) (a = a - b) ;) (if ( b >